 Living with uncertainty

 However, having access to reliable information so you are fully informed about the condition and can make the right decisions for you is important.
 In some areas MS nurses are available to support people diagnosed with CIS.
+If this isn't the case for you, it's important to contact your GP or neurologist if you experience new symptoms that could potentially lead to a diagnosis of MS.

 - Lancet Neurology 2005;4(5):281-288.
 Summary Clinically isolated syndromes suggestive of multiple sclerosis, part I: natural history, pathogenesis, diagnosis, and prognosis.